 Work included in Manuel Lima's talk 'A Visual History of Human Knowledge (Ted 2015)

-Images to be used for
+Images to be used for the book covers of

 A Thousand Plateaus and Philosophy